Barrera, Magdalena L.

 - Bachelor of Arts, English (with Honors) and Latin American Studies, University of Chicago, 1997

-Magdalena L. Barrera is Professor and Chair of Chicana and Chicano Studies at San José State University.
-Born and raised in suburban Chicago, Illinois, she received a B.A. in English Literature and Latin American Studies from the University of Chicago (1997), and a Ph.D. in Modern Thought and Literature from Stanford University (2006).
-Magdalena joined SJSU in 2008 after a postdoctoral teaching fellowship in Stanford’s Introduction to the Humanities program.
+Dr. Magdalena L. Barrera is Professor of Chicana and Chicano Studies at San José State University.
+Hailing from the Midwest, she received a B.A. in English Literature and Latin American Studies from the University of Chicago and a Ph.D. in Modern Thought and Literature from Stanford University.
+Dr. Barrera joined SJSU in 2008 after a postdoctoral teaching fellowship in Stanford’s Introduction to the Humanities program.
 Her teaching interests include Chicanx history, literature, and film.

-Magdalena has two areas of research: The first focuses on the intersection of literary/visual studies and cultural history; she is interested in how Mexican Americans are represented in early twentieth century American literature, music, photography, and government publications.
-The second centers on the retention and mentoring of historically underrepresented students and faculty in institutions of higher education.
+Dr. Barrera has two areas of research: The first focuses on the intersection of literary/visual studies and cultural history; she is interested in how Mexican Americans are represented in early twentieth century American literature, music, photography, and government publications.
+The second area centers on the experiences of historically underserved students and faculty in institutions of higher education.
+An experienced speaker and workshop facilitator, she provides programming at SJSU, local universities, and national organizations on academic resilience and applying to graduate school for undergraduates and on navigating the tenure and promotion process for junior faculty.